activemerchant/offsite_payments/README.md

 4. Your most recent Certificate of PCI Compliance
 5. Reason that the [Universal API](https://github.com/Shopify/offsite_payments/blob/master/lib/offsite_payments/integrations/universal.rb)* cannot be used for your integration.

 *The Universal API defines a standard set of requests and callbacks that can be used to integrate with Shopify.
-A sample app and documentation are hosted here.
-This is the route Shopify recommends for all future integrations.
+A sample app and documentation are hosted [here](https://github.com/Shopify/offsite-gateway-sim).
+The Universal API should be used for all integrations in which placement within Shopify is the desired outcome.

 ## Installation